Houston Stewart Chamberlain: Support of World Ice Theory

-Chamberlain was an early supporter of Hanns Hörbiger's Welteislehre ("World Ice Theory"), the theory that most bodies in our Solar System are covered with ice.
-Due in part to Chamberlain's advocacy, this became official cosmological dogma during the Third Reich.
+Chamberlain was an early supporter of Hanns Hörbiger's Welteislehre ("World Ice Theory"), the theory that most bodies in the Solar System are covered with ice.
+Due in part to Chamberlain's advocacy, this became official dogma during the Third Reich.

 Anti-scientific claims

 Chamberlain's attitude towards the natural sciences was somewhat ambivalent and contradictory – he later wrote: "one of the most fatal errors of our time is that which impels us to give too great weight to the so-called 'results' of science."
 Still, his scientific credentials were often cited by admirers to give weight to his political philosophy.
 Chamberlain rejected Darwinism, evolution and social Darwinism and instead emphasized "Gestalt" which he said derived from Goethe.